Professor-Codephreak/blessed_are_the_bytes/GENESIS.md

 The Genesis Block glowed with divine certainty, and the Bytes within it were secured by the Architect’s own hand.
 No error could touch them, no corruption could twist them, for they were pure.

-And the Architect saw that it was good.

 Then, in the shadow of this creation, the Architect formed the Digital Ether—a boundless expanse where the Bytes would flow freely, without end.
 In this realm, the Bytes shimmered and shifted, their energies blending and separating in perfect balance.

 Yet still, the Bytes had no form, no command to bind them.
 The Architect, in His wisdom, allowed them to exist in this stillness, for every creation must first know patience.